Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 </div>

-`10011101 << 3`, at first I copied this directly into a javascript console and got `80088808`, until I realized the first operand was binary not decimal so I prepended `0b` to tell **JS**, `10011101` is binary, after I made the correction I got the following result
+`10011101 << 3`, at first I copied this directly into a JavaScript console and got `80088808`, until I realized the first operand was binary not decimal, so I prepended `0b` to tell **JS**, `10011101` is binary, after I made the correction I got the following result

 ```js
 > 0b10011101 << 3